 As technology changes and home security cameras become the norm, it is best practice to assume that every client has a camera in their home.
 We should always be on our best behavior as sitters, but this can be an extra incentive to behave as professionally as possible.
 This means not engaging in any potentially embarrassing behavior (nose picking, etc 🙀) and ensuring that your time spent at the client's home is devoted to the care of the kitties.

 We know that you will occasionally run into some scaredy cats on your visits who don’t want any pets or to play.
-In those situations, take care of the general tasks that are expected of you, and then make yourself available to the kitty.
+In those situations, take care of the general tasks that your client expects you to complete, and then make yourself available to the kitty.
 If permitted, you can always try a few treats or some slow blinks to show that you are their friend.
 If kitty still doesn’t seem interested, sit somewhere that is neutral so that kitty can come to you.
 Since this may all be taking place on camera, just be sure you’re communicating this with your client so that they understand you aren’t ignoring their adorable fur child, you’re just giving them some space so they feel safe and comfortable approaching you.
 Most clients know if their kitty is a social butterfly or a shy guy, but it’s always best to keep them informed.

 #6 Keeping things tidy

 It may seem a bit obvious, but when spending time in a client's home, we want to be sure to leave it as clean, if not better than we have found it.
 A little extra effort goes a long way and helps you stand out as a top-notch sitter!
 Sweeping around litter boxes, cleaning up accidents, and tidying around food bowls are all part of the service we offer as sitters.